Are URLs on your servers “case sensitive”?

 But other web servers (mostly Windows servers) would treat all these URLs as requests for the same file, because they use a file system that doesn’t care about capitalization.
 Using an incorrectly capitalized link on these kinds of servers doesn’t cause an error.

-It's best to avoid this problem entirely by making sure that the capitalization of any URL links matches the capitalization of your file names, ensuring that your files work on any kind of server.
+It’s always best to avoid this problem entirely by making sure that the capitalization of any URL links matches the capitalization of your file names, ensuring that your files work on any kind of server.
 However, if you have an existing site, these errors can be difficult to find.

 So do these kinds of links work on Tiger Technologies servers?

 Usually.
-Our servers use special software that (in most cases) makes links work even if they contain capitalization errors.
+Our servers use special software that (in most cases) makes simple URL links to actual files work even if they contain capitalization errors.
 In other words, although we use Unix servers for reliability, our servers treat URLs in the same forgiving fashion as Windows servers.

-That means that if you're transferring your website from a Windows server to Tiger Technologies, you usually don't need to worry about fixing the capitalization of links to avoid "file not found" errors.
-If your file is named "MyPage.html" and you have a link referring to "mypage.html", it will work, just as it did on a Windows server.
+That means that if you’re transferring your website from a Windows server to Tiger Technologies, you usually don’t need to worry about fixing the capitalization of links to avoid “file not found” errors.
+If your file is named “MyPage.html” and you have a link referring to “mypage.html”, it will probably work, just as it did on a Windows server.

 Case-sensitivity and WordPress

 If you use WordPress to manage your site, WordPress adds a rule to the site’s .htaccess file that says “make WordPress handle requests for any URL that doesn’t exactly match a file path on the disk, even if the only difference is the case of that path”.

 So if you use WordPress to handle most pages on your site, but you also have “file.pdf” in a directory called “PDFs”, you’d need to access it using this exact URL: